MicrosoftLearning/dp-420-cosmos-db-dev/instructions/20-mirror-and-query.md

     This command checks the assigned role definitions for `readMetadata` and `readAnalytics`.
 It doesn't test the Fabric connection or replication.

-> [!NOTE]
-> A new role assignment takes a few minutes to propagate.
+> &#128221; A new role assignment takes a few minutes to propagate.
 If Fabric reports an authorization problem in the next task, wait a moment and try again.

 ## Task 2: Create the mirrored database in Fabric